 Botox is generally considered safe if administered in small amounts by a licensed professional, but some risks are involved.
 The effects of Botox can spread around the injection site, potentially causing muscle weakness.
 Always choose a trained, qualified injector with a medical license for Botox or other injectables.

-Garcia Weight Loss & Wellness Centers are proud to be Platinum providers for Allergan, and we participate in Allergan’s Allē ℠ rewards program.
+Garcia Weight Loss & Aesthetic Centers are proud to be Platinum providers for Allergan, and we participate in Allergan’s Allē ℠ rewards program.
 Our staff is highly trained in using BOTOX for a variety of purposes, and our Advanced Registered Nurse Practitioner has performed more than 13,000 BOTOX injections.

-Denise has suffered with TMJ disorder for years, but now with the help of ARNP Alice Goodman, she has found relief.
+Denise has suffered from TMJ disorder for years, but now with the help of ARNP Alice Goodman, she has found relief.
 Botox isn’t just for keeping the wrinkles away — it can treat TMJ disorders, migraines, and even excessive sweating.
 Watch her amazing video testimonial below.

 Denise’s BOTOX TMJ Testimonial